What is Customer Lifecycle Marketing / Management (CLM)?

 Why is Customer Lifecycle Marketing Important?

 Back in the year 2000, NetGenesis and Target Marketing published E-Metrics: Business Metrics For The New Economy.
-The white paper detailed the idea of the customer lifecycle, and how to use it in the still maturing industry of E-Business.
-The authors discuss the business cultures of the past, and how we have now shifted to a customer-centered economy.
+The whitepaper detailed the idea of the customer lifecycle, and how to use it in the still maturing industry of E-Business.
+The authors discuss the business cultures of the past, and how we have now shifted to a customer-centric economy.

 The first half of the 20th century focused on mass production, led by Henry Ford and his assembly line.
 In the second half of the 20th century, business culture began focusing on the importance of distribution, something Sam Walton conquered through transportation and logistics.

-The rise of the Internet led to a new area of importance.
-The authors of E-Metrics identify that the beginning of the 21st century shifted the focus of business culture to the importance of knowledge about individual customers, led by Jeff Bezos of Amazon.
+The rise of the internet led to a new area of importance.
+The authors of E-Metrics identified that the beginning of the 21st century shifted the focus of business culture to the importance of knowledge about individual customers, led by Jeff Bezos of Amazon.